help-me-mom/ng-mocks/README.md

 # ngMocks - ease of mocking annoying dependencies in Angular unit tests

-`ngMocks` is a library providing helper functions for creating mocks of components, directives, pipes, modules and services for unit testing in Angular.
+`ngMocks` is a library providing **helper functions for creating mocked dependencies in Angular** that supports components, directives, pipes, modules and services.

 The current version of the library has been tested and can be used with: